DivyanshijainDj/Language-Learning-Application/README.md

 It is developed using JAVA and XML language and for storing data SQLite Database is used.
 The project requires Android Studio for implementation.

+## Source Code
+Just unzip the **LearningBot.zip** it will create a folder containing all project code along with clipart used in application.

 > you can take reference from [Android Studio](https://developer.android.com/studio?gclid=Cj0KCQiA2ZCOBhDiARIsAMRfv9LJUSvL6Y5N0PtwCuA1VVBZ40Fw9AWa2W3j--b8oNACxhXRY6RTNhoaAtwzEALw_wcB&gclsrc=aw.ds).

 ## Frontend